Shifting:Stage Nuremberg

 Carolin Freier

-Professor of Theories and Practice in Social Work at the Technical University of Nuremberg
+Professor of Theories and Practice in Social Work at the Nuremberg Institute of Technology

 Natalie Kiesler